evgeshencia/site_coffee_shop/README.md

 # site_coffee_shop
-Creatinon of a simple web-site whilst studying HTML and CSS
+Creation of a simple web-site whilst studying HTML and CSS

 April - May 2022.

 Used source:

-printed book "HTML and CSS: 25 lessons for beginners" by Vladimir Dronov.
+printed book "HTML and CSS: 25 lessons for beginners" by Vladimir Dronov ©